codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Codeship project settings](../screenshots/project-settings.png)

-And then to the "Deployment" section.
+Then navigate to the "Deployment" section.

 ![Codeship deployment settings](../screenshots/deployment-settings.png)

-We want to deploy to "Heroku".
+As we want to deploy to Heroku we click on the Heroku button.

 ![New heroku deployment](screenshots/new-heroku-deployment.png)